ITC-CRIB/jupyter-fairly/README.md

 - JupyterLab >= 3.0 < 4
 - fairly >= 0.4.0

-> This is the last version supported by JupyterLab 3.x.
+> This is the last version that supports JupyterLab 3.x.

 ## Install